Nefsen402/destam-dom/docs/doc.md

 `
 ```

 In order to implement reactivity, an Observer can be used to wrap the array.
 Destam-dom will reconcile common object references (objects that compare equal in `Map`).
 The object references themselves act as the key.
-If we were to generate the div wrappers around names at the last moment such as the above example, those div wrappers would compare as different and everything would be remounted.
+Note that if we were to mutate the names like in the above example, reconciliation would break.
+This is because if we used map, the map would re-run for every element whenever the array is mutated, generating brand now dom templates.
 Instead, we'll store the div wrappers as part of the array.

 ```js
 const names = Observer.mutable([